 One significant building from Bury Street of old was Bury Hall (shown left in a 1798 sketch) which was a timber framed Tudor mansion and in the 18th Century the home of the Galliard family.
 It was demolished in 1920 unfortunately.
 Tranmere Road and Darley Road are sitting on the approximate location now.
 The photo on the right dates from around 1900 and shows the 19th Century frontage, but the source calls it Jacobean (OK so that follows Tudor so its close enough agreement) but confuses the location with that of Bury House (below).

 Bury Hall seems to nestle nicely in the strange north / west / south alignment of Bury Street and Bury Street West around what is now the A10 junction that interrupts an otherwise east-west route.
-I think the road was like that before the house was built and there is speculation that the lost route of Ermine Street through Edmonton could have something to do with it.
+I think the road was like that before the house was built and there has been speculation that the lost route of Ermine Street through Edmonton could have something to do with it.

 Another significant building was Bury House (shown left in 1904) which was located where Cambridge Terrace is now.
-It was used by the Nurse's Institute from 1900 to the late 1920s (the second photo is from a postcard used in 1924).
+It was used by the Nurses' Institute from 1900 to the late 1920s (the second photo is from a postcard used in 1924).
 I don't know if the building had any great age.
 I've added a couple of modern views of the site.

 Bury Street West as seen today is largely a product of the 1920s onwards and was previously more of a country lane.
 There were a number of large country houses there and Salisbury House is the sole survivor.
 It is actually the oldest building in Edmonton apart from All Saint's Church and dates from the late 16th / early 17th Century with some 18th and 19th Century features.
 To me it was always the somewhat out of place building standing alone just before Bury Lodge Park with a featureless wall at street level.
 I guess I was always on that side of the street when I passed it and/or maybe the gardens were overgrown because it doesn't trigger any memories.